 Verifi will collect Customer information from Reporting Entities.
-Verifi will use this information to query Data Providers and verify the information against data provided by Data Providers.
+Verifi may use this information to query Data Providers and verify the information against data provided by Data Providers.
 The comparison may be done by Verifi or the Data Provider.

 Verifi will retain information collected from the Reporting Entity for a period of 7 Days for auditing and error checking purposes.
 Following this 7 day period, Verifi will automatically and securely remove the data from its systems.

 The Privacy Act 1993 (Act) controls how “agencies” collect, use, disclose, store and give access to personal information.
 Personal information is information about identifiable, living people.
 The Act includes 12 Privacy Principles (PPs) regulating the collection, security, storage, use and disclosure of personal information.
 These principles represent the minimum standards of privacy protection policy that must be adopted.

 The provisions in the Act apply to ‘agencies’.

 Verifi Identity Services Limited (“Verifi”) is considered an agency for the purposes of the Act as it will collect personal information from customers whose identity is being verified by a reporting entity using Verifi’s services.

 The Act protects personal information.
 This is information or an opinion about an individual whose identity is apparent or can reasonably be ascertained from the information.
 Personal information includes credit card details, information gathered on websites and mobile telephone numbers linked to user names and mailing lists.

 There are 12 PPs set out in the Act.
 They set the baseline standards for privacy protection.